VCTLabs/vct-web/content/articles/armv7_kernels.rst

 :summary: 3.15.0 ARMv7 kernel and u-boot images now available

-ARMv7 Linux kernel (3.15.0) and U-Boot (2014.07-rc3) images are available for use, built from the 'github repos'_ of Robert C Nelson, the current upstream maintainer of several board-specifc kernel patch sets, u-boot patches, custom build scripts, and eewiki docs.
+ARMv7 Linux kernel (3.15.0) and U-Boot (2014.07-rc3) images are available for use, built from the `github repos`_ of Robert C Nelson, the current upstream maintainer of several board-specifc kernel patch sets, u-boot patches, custom build scripts, and eewiki docs.